rollbar/rollbar.js/sdks/rollbar.js/README.md

 `networkResponseHeaders` can be `true`, `false`, or an array of strings.
 If it is false then nothing extra is captured.
 If it is true, then we include all of the response headers in the logged telemetry object.
+Note, capturing all the headers by setting this to true is not supported for fetch requests, only for XHR requests.
 If it is an array of strings, then we only include the response headers that match the strings in that array.
 The strings for these headers are used with the relevant header API, either [https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/getResponseHeader](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/getResponseHeader) or
 [https://developer.mozilla.org/en-US/docs/Web/API/Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers)